HPC-SimTools/IPS-framework/doc/user_guides/platform.rst

    value to make sense.

-.. note : the node allocation and detection values in this file can be overriden by command line options to the ips ``--nodes`` and ``--ppn``.  *Both* values must be specified, otherwise the platform configuration values are used.
+.. note : the node allocation and detection values in this file can be overridden by command line options to the ips ``--nodes`` and ``--ppn``.  *Both* values must be specified, otherwise the platform configuration values are used.

 A sample platform configuration file for a workstation.
 It assumes that the workstation: